Bubble Mixes and Tools

 Have you ever noticed that when you run water from the tap into a sink that some bubbles are formed?

-These water bubbles don’t last very long because the forces between water molecules tears these bubbles apart.
-But there is a way to reduce these forces and form bubbles – of course that means using soap.
+These water bubbles don’t last very long because the forces between water molecules tear these bubbles apart.
+But there is a way to reduce these forces and form bubbles – of course, that means using soap.

 Have you ever looked very carefully at a bubble as it floats along and then pops?